| .idea | ||

 Project definition

 Defining a project in this instance.
-Any subdirectory with a docker-compose.yml
+Any subdirectory with a docker-compose.yml might be considered a project.

-Format: Mapping using the keys name
+Format: Mapping using the keys name, enabled and override_storage

 Example: